Direct Access to the

 Handling acoustic absorbers involves consideration of several factors:

-• Material Selection: Materials must be lightweight yet effective at absorbing sound.
+• Material Selection: Materials must be Lightweight yet effective at absorbing sound.
 They also need to meet stringent off-gassing requirements to avoid contaminating the spacecraft environment.

-• Fire Safety: All materials used within spacecraft must be fire retardant to prevent the risk of fire in an oxygen-rich environment.
+• Fire Safety: All materials used within spacecraft must be fire retardant to prevent the risk of fire in an Oxygen-rich environment.

 • Durability and Maintenance: Materials should be durable and require minimal maintenance, as replacing or repairing them on a spacecraft can be challenging.